BiswasJishnu/Vampire-Terminal-Theme/README.md

 ![Project Banner](./Images/Banner.png)

 ## Table of Contents
-Here is a quick table to guide you through the installation.
+Here is a quick table to guide you through this repository

 - [Supported Terminals](#Supported-Terminals)
 - [Installation](#Installation)